oleg-alexandrov/PolyView/Readme.md

 delete, and move vertices and edges, add and delete text labels, and cut polygons to a box.

-# Download
+# Installation

-This software is available for Linux only, for the moment (OSX and Windows versions will be available soon).
-It can be installed in user's home directory without needing administrative rights.
-The installation uses the ``conda`` package manager, whose installation also needs no administrative rights.
+This software is available for Linux, OSX, and Microsoft Windows.
+It can be installed in user's home directory using ``conda``, with no administrative rights.

-To install ``conda``, see:
+First install ``conda`` from:

     https://docs.conda.io/en/latest/miniconda.html